The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 tracey emin everyone i have ever slept with

-The artist explained her work as follows: “Some I’d had a shag with in bed or against a wall some I had just slept with, like my grandma.
+The artist explained her work, saying, “Some I’d had a shag with in bed or against a wall some I had just slept with, like my grandma.
 I used to lay in her bed and hold her hand.
 We used to listen to the radio together and nod off to sleep.
 You don’t do that with someone you don’t love and don’t care about.”
-The famous art dealer and gallery owner Charles Saatchi bought the work back then.
-When Saatchi’s warehouse burned down in 2004, the artwork was destroyed together with others.
+The famous art dealer and gallery owner Charles Saatchi bought the work.
+When Saatchi’s Momart warehouse burned down in 2004, the artwork was destroyed, along with many other irreplaceable artworks.

 4. Michael Landy, Market (1990)